-We all have our own point of view.
+We each have our own point of view.
 With so many unanswered questions and a deep need to know, exploring my thoughts moves me spiritually.
 People can learn from others’ differences if they give it a chance.
 It’s fascinating!
 Through this sharing, how we perceive the world might become enhanced and we can change for the better.
 People change and that’s okay.

-I recently learned there are laws against talking about such things in public schools here in the United States.
+There are laws against talking about such things in public schools here in the United States.
 And then there are political ideologies that are just as controversial.

 We can’t all think alike.
 Can’t we get passed our differences?
 This is the 21st century!
 “Think Different”.
 Yes.
 And it’s okay.
 We all dare to think different.
 Why don’t we embrace that?
 If we open ourselves to others’ thinking, can we not learn a thing or two?
 Or we can limit our religious discussions with like-minded folks.
 It’s up to us.